Peter Whiteley (Royal Marines officer): Military career

 At the outbreak of the Second World War, Whiteley volunteered for the Royal Air Force.
 However, his application was rejected due to his poor eyesight.
 He then applied to the Royal Marines and was accepted, and he began his officer training.
 He was commissioned as a probationary second lieutenant on 1 January 1940.
 On 20 March 1942, his commission was confirmed and he was given the rank of lieutenant with seniority from 14 June 1941.
 During the war, he served aboard HMS Resolution, a battleship, and aboard HMS Gambia, a light cruiser.
 During the latter part of the war, he served with the British Pacific Fleet, which was fighting against the Japanese.
 He could claim to have fired some of the last shots of the war: on 15 August 1945, during an attack by a Japanese aircraft on his ship, he was attempting to shoot it down when the news of the ceasefire with Japan was received.

 Whiteley was selected to become commanding officer of 42 Commando in 1965.
 He was then appointed commander of 3 Commando Brigade in 1968.
-He became Commandant General Royal Marines in 1975 and Commander-in-Chief Allied Forces Northern Europe in 1977.
+He became Commandant General Royal Marines in 1975, was promoted to full general on 17 January 1977, and became Commander-in-Chief Allied Forces Northern Europe in 1977.